aaronlord/aaron.codes/_posts/2015-10-12-project-tutora.md

 the cuvature of the Earth, it's accurate to a few centimeters.

 Subjects are searched recursively from parent nodes, down.
-For example, searching "English" would return "English" every one of it's children: "English (GCSE)", "English (A-Level)", "English Literature", etc.
+For example, searching "English" would return "English" and every one of it's children: "English (GCSE)", "English (A-Level)", "English Literature", etc.

 Not bad for a bit of math and MySQL.